chapman-cs510-2016f/cw-01-nv-shen/README.md

 **It would have been nice to have a basic introduction on vim before strating the assignment.**

+_INSTRUCTOR COMMENTS:_
+_Good idea.
+Slides are now up for vim, which I recommend reading carefully.
+Also, be sure to clean your GitHub repository of things you do not need.
+The file 'a' for example can be removed, since it does not contribute to your code base._

 ## Honor Pledge

 I pledge that all the work in this repository is my own with only the following exceptions: